 Once you have everything done, click on Save to confirm the configuration of the Task is done automation and then Publish in the upper right-hand corner.

-How can I delete action in the Automation Builder?
+How can I delete an action in the Automation Builder?

 At the very bottom of each action configuration window, you have the option to delete only this specific action and not the complete automation: